AHEC Scholars FAQ

 AHEC Scholars is a two-year program.
 What does that mean?

-For AHEC Scholars purposes, you need to be enrolled in the program for two continuous academic years.
+You need to be enrolled in the AHEC Scholars program for two continuous academic years.
 For example, if you join AHEC Scholars in the fall of 2022, you are considered a scholar for the period of October 2022 through mid-June, 2024.

 Can I complete the entire AHEC Scholars program on an accelerated schedule?